rb1205/unibody_fpv_quad/README.md

 Due to the frame size, you'll need a bigger-than-average printer with a minimum build envelope of 320x300x50mm to print the body.

-CAD/CAM used for this project is Creo V.2.
+CAD files are included in the project, software used is PTC Creo V.2.

 ![Quad CAD model](docs/cad.png)